Meccano: Motors

-The current range of Meccano electric motors are small DC types designed to run on domestic batteries.
+The current range of Meccano electric motors consists of small DC types designed to run on domestic batteries.
 These are low-torque high-speed "can" motors.
 These are inexpensive and suitable for small models that a child might construct from the standard range of sets.
 Adult enthusiasts tend to use a wider range of high-performance motors that are better suited to powering large models.
 During Meccano's heyday, the electric motors available were universal wound (for use on DC or AC supplies) that were called the MECCANO MOTOR M-Series in the 1970s; these electric motors ranged from 3 volt to the E20R 20 volt Electric Reversible Motor depending on the motor model.
 They became better known as the M1, M3 and M5 Electric Motors.
 Particularly well known were the E020, E20R and E15R universal motors, issued after the Second World War.

 These could be run from a mains Meccano Transformer No.T20 1 AMP 20 Volts Set or, in the case of the E15R, a 12 V car battery.
-Earlier there had been short-lived (and potentially lethal) mains motors designed for DC mains with a domestic lightbulb in series to drop the voltage, followed by motors of the post-War pattern but wound for 4.5 or 6 V DC and suited to lead/acid accumulator power.
+Earlier there had been short-lived (and potentially lethal) mains motors designed for DC mains with a domestic lightbulb in series to limit the current, followed by motors of the post-War pattern but wound for 4.5 or 6 V DC and suited to lead/acid accumulator power.
 These, as well as the latter accumulator are now rare if in good condition.

 For many years, live steam engines were made and sold under the Meccano brand, although they were not made by Meccano.
 Earlier examples were just vertical steam engines, typical of the time, sold under the Meccano name.
 The first to be specially designed for Meccano was introduced in 1929.
 This was a vertically boilered engine in a chassis designed to facilitate it being integrated into Meccano models.

 From 1965 to 1976, Mamod made a steam engine for Meccano, the design of which was based on the 1929 version, with a similar chassis but using a standard Mamod horizontal boiler and engine parts.
 The model had no official model number, being known simply as the Meccano steam engine.
 However, it has since become generally known as the MEC1.
 Even after it was no longer being sold under the Meccano name, Mamod continued to manufacture the same model (with minor differences) until 1985, under their own name with the model number SP3.

 There were also at least three different clockwork motors sold under the Meccano brand name ("Magic", No.1 and No.2).
-The No.2 motor was made for Meccano by Marklin in Germany.
+The No.2 motor was made for Meccano by Märklin in Germany.